-“If we could see three-dimensionally into the ground, we would be scared, wouldn’t we?” said Wes Brannon, project manager for Frankfurt Short Bruza architects and engineers.
+“If we could see three-dimensionally into the ground, we would be scared, wouldn’t we?” said Wes Brannon, construction administration for Frankfurt Short Bruza Architects and Engineers.

 The PVC pipe is part of a geothermal system where 101 wells will be used to heat and cool the new 70,000-square-foot public safety center instead of a typical heating and air conditioning system.
 The new home of police headquarters, the 911 communication center and emergency management operations is the third city-owned building to use a geothermal system.
 The Mitch Park YMCA and the Cross Timbers Public Service Center were the first two city buildings to use geothermal energy, which uses the earth’s relatively constant temperature to provide heating and cooling for residential and commercial buildings.

 In Edmond’s system, water is circulated through plastic pipes buried beneath the earth’s surface.
 During the winter, the fluid collects heat from the earth and carries it through the system and into the building.
 During the summer, the system reverses itself to cool the building by pulling heat from the building, carrying it through the system and placing it in the ground.

 “A lot of people don’t understand geothermal,” said Glenn Fisher, Edmond Electric director.
 “There is nothing magical about it.
 No abracadabra about it.
 You are just changing one heating and cooling system for another.
 It’s not magic by any stretch of the imagination.”

 The advantage of a geothermal system is it is cost-effective, reliable, sustainable and environmentally friendly, city leaders said.
 The public safety center geothermal system will cost $1.25 million.